 Apart from food and water, light is the most important thing to get right when setting up a pet chameleon’s habitat.
 Get the wrong lights and a chameleon’s health will go downhill extremely quickly.

-If any mistakes in lighting aren’t fixed quickly then it’s likely that damage to a chameleon’s health caused by this is irreversible, meaning a short life for your pet.
+If any mistakes in lighting aren’t fixed quickly then it’s likely that damage to a chameleon’s health caused by these mistakes is irreversible, meaning a short life for your pet.

-I know the above sounds alarming but it’s important you understand the importance of getting a chameleon’s lighting correct from the beginning.
+I know the above sounds alarming but you must understand the importance of getting a chameleon’s lighting correct from the beginning.